6 Choosing Your Future

 • finding hidden or unadvertised vacancies?

-• joining or founding a startup or a Scale-up company instead of a large multinational corporation?
+• joining or founding a startup company or a scale-up company instead of a large multinational corporation?

 • venturing outside of the private sector?